 Maybe rounding apps appeal to you because you just love to spend money?
 If automation seems like the best solution to your non-existent savings, then consider that these apps might have the opposite effect than intended.
 It’s easier to justify splurges if you feel good about saving a little in the process—and I can’t stress the ‘little‘ enough, especially as it relates to the expense of your purchase!

 You don’t have to fool yourself into being a saver.
-Just like losing weight or learning Mandarin, saving is totally doable—you just have to commit.
-It’s not sexy, but commitment is a proven method for going from skint to flush.
-A solid method can help, here, too.
+Just like building a new habit or learning Mandarin, saving is totally doable—you just have to commit.

 3. Overdraft Fees & Budget Confusion